getodk/docs/docs/central-forms.rst

 .. admonition:: What happens to my submissions?

-  When a new Form version is published in place of an old one, all the previous submissions continue to exist, and will export along with all your data over Zip download or OData.
-However, only the current Form definition will be used in that export: if, for example, you have deleted a field that used to exist, that field will not appear in the export.
+  When a new Form version is published in place of an old one, all the previous submissions remain unchanged, and will export along with all your data.
+However, by default, only the current Form definition will be used in exports: if, for example, you have deleted a field that used to exist, that field will not appear in the export.
+You can configure this when exporting data.

   Draft testing submissions will never export with your final data, and only exist as long as the Draft does.
 If you delete, publish, or replace your current Draft, all test submissions will be cleared away.